 The road is open to pedestrians and bicyclists, and gradually climbs for about 3.5 miles to the site of the former Glines Canyon Dam, where an overlook has been built on the remaining west stub of the dam.
 The view includes the river flowing across the bed of the former reservoir (Lake Mills).
 A tangle of alder is rapidly colonizing this newly exposed lake bed.
 At the end of the overlook you can peer down into the 200-foot-deep rocky canyon.
 Six interpretive panels describe the history of the dam, the dam removal project and the return of the salmon.
 Look for the restored salmon run from late July to early September.

 The Olympic Hot Springs Road — still closed to vehicles, but popular with backpackers and bicyclists — continues through the forest, turning west to follow Boulder Creek.
 At the end of the road, a trail leads 2.5 miles to the primitive Olympic Hot Springs.
 Bathe at your own risk: The Park Service advises that the water quality of the hot springs is not monitored.

 Back on U.S. 101, the highway follows the former east shore of Lake Aldwell.
-Take Washington State Route 112 (the Juan de Fuca National Scenic Byway) to Camp Hayden Road and Salt Creek Recreation Area, located on beautiful Crescent Bay on the Strait of Juan de Fuca.
+Take state Route 112 (the Juan de Fuca National Scenic Byway) to Camp Hayden Road and Salt Creek Recreation Area, located on beautiful Crescent Bay on the Strait of Juan de Fuca.
 The site was used during World War II as a harbor defense military base called Camp Hayden.
 The county park is notable for the Tongue Point Marine Life Sanctuary and its tide pools.

-–Top Image of kayaking Lake Crescent courtesy of Olympic Peninsula Visitor Bureau.
+– Top Image of kayaking Lake Crescent courtesy of Olympic Peninsula Visitor Bureau.